The words 'the evolution' written in black cursive.

 Camp Creative is a Bellingen success story, culturally, socially and financially.
 Beyond its exuberant promotion of creative arts learning, and the profile-raising boost it confers on the shire, there’s the simple fact that it brings a massive influx of people and tourism dollars to the town every January.
-And it’s been doing that for decades.

 An adman with a passion for music founded Camp Creative.